DeeeTeeee/Store-Sales-Time-Series-Forecasting/README.md

     products which greatly affected supermarket sales for several weeks after the earthquake.

-**Data Preparation**

 **Hypothesis & Questions**

-The questions below are to be answered.
-Do note that, you are free to draw more hypothesis from the data.

 1. Is the train dataset complete (has all the required dates)?